 Good News for People Who Love Bad News is the fourth studio album by American rock band Modest Mouse, released on April 6, 2004 by Epic Records.
 Jeremiah Green, who played drums on all other Modest Mouse releases, did not perform on this album due to his temporary absence from the band.
 Good News for People Who Love Bad News was nominated for the Grammy Award for Best Alternative Music Album in 2005.%

 Once I felt I had the data sufficiently populated to train, I set up scikit-learn to create a model.
 If you’re looking at my source code this can all be seen in

 The first step in model creation is to lemmatize the text.
 The lemmatization process I followed involves removing any special characters, single letter words, multiple spaces, pluralization, and capitalization.
 This is done so the machine learning algorithms can more easily work with the text - it’s easier to analyze and classify when language is broken down into its dictionary forms.

 There are a few different libraries to help you lemmatize in Python - I chose the WordNetLemmatizer from the natural language toolkit, which provides the

 After lemmatization the words are vectorized - simply put, this is the process of converting the words into numeric form.
-This allows computers classify and compare naturally written language.
-I use the
+This allows computers to classify and compare naturally written language.
+I used the

 scikit-learn for this and it’s a relatively straightforward process.